lightning/bolts/04-onion-routing.md

 1. type: 17 (`final_expiry_too_soon`)

 ### Receiving Failure Codes

+A node MUST ignore any extra bytes in `failuremsg`.

 If node sending the error is the final node:
 * If the PERM bit is set, the origin node SHOULD fail the payment,